marzneshin/docs/content/docs/contribution-guideline/_index.md

 {{< callout type="warning" >}}

-Please don't open issues solely intended to **questions**.
+Please don't open issues solely intended to **ask a question**.
 Instead, use one of the following ways to ask:

 - Ask on our telegram group: [@marzneshins](https://t.me/marzneshins)
 - Ask on our [GitHub Discussions](https://github.com/khodedawsh/marzneshin/discussions) for long term discussion or